Indigenous Initiatives at the Centre for Sustainable Food Systems at UBC Farm

 See The Centre for Sustainable Food Systems' Publications Library for more information.

-The farm’s Indigenous projects and programming are made possible through long standing relationships with many organizations and individuals, including:
+The CSFS at UBC Farm’s Indigenous projects and programming are made possible through long standing relationships with many organizations and individuals, including:

 - First Nations House of Learning